The Building Safety Act

 Ripping up the rule book and starting again.
 That’s essentially what the Building Safety Act is doing by firmly placing the safety of occupants front and centre.
-It will transform every step of the building process, holding those responsible for safety defects to account, via a golden thread of information.
+It transforms every step of the building process, holding those responsible for safety defects to account, via a golden thread of information.

 What is the Building Safety Act 2022?